-Before you begin: To connect Claude to TapClicks, you will need a Claude account (Pro, Team, or Enterprise) that supports MCP connections, since Claude only supports MCP connections on Desktop clients.
-You will also need an active TapClicks account, a web browser (Chrome or Edge recommended), and your OAuth Client ID and Client Secret from TapClicks, see the section below if you are not sure where to find these.
+Before you begin: To connect an MCP client to TapClicks, you will need an active TapClicks account with the MCP module enabled, a web browser (Chrome or Edge recommended), and an OAuth Client ID and Client Secret from TapClicks, see the section below if you are not sure where to find these.
+You will also need one of the supported MCP clients: Claude or Gemini CLI.
+See the Connect via Claude or Connect via Gemini CLI section below for client-specific requirements.

 Overview

-MCP (Model Context Protocol) is a secure way to connect Claude to other software tools you already use, like your CRM, project management platform, or data service.
-Once connected, Claude can read and interact with that software on your behalf, saving you time and reducing the need to copy-paste information back and forth.
+MCP (Model Context Protocol) is a secure way to connect AI assistants and tools you already use, such as Claude or Gemini CLI, to TapClicks.
+Once connected, these tools can read and interact with your TapClicks data on your behalf, saving you time and reducing the need to copy-paste information back and forth.

 Get Your OAuth Credentials from TapClicks